-Toss butternut squash cubes with olive oil, salt, and pepper on a foil-lined baking sheet.
+Toss butternut squash cubes with olive oil, salt, and pepper on prepared baking sheet.

 Bake squash for about 25 minutes, until tender and starting to brown.
+Toss once halfway through baking.
 Remove from oven and let cool.

 In a large bowl, pour cranberry dressing over kale.
 Gently massage dressing into kale for a couple minutes.